cevor/docker_img/README.md

 To run on production add user to your final image

 ```
-FROM cevor/python:0.1.2:latest
+FROM cevor/python:latest
 RUN useradd --create-home appuser
 WORKDIR /home/appuser
 USER appuser
-# your code here
+# copy your code here
 ```

 ## Installed packages